Record Keeping Principles

 A Heritage Qualifying game is a match that has been determined as being of a “first class” nature, that should be counted towards appearance, goal statistics and result results.
 These will only include matches & tournaments recognised by the Football Association (FA), involving teams from member and affiliate clubs.

-Matches & tournaments are recognised when the FA (either National or Local) played a part in the organisation of them, or selection of the teams to participate.
+Matches & tournaments are recognised when the FA (national) or the organisers of the principal league competition entered into, played a part in the organisation of them, or selection of the teams to participate.
 The status of the match at the conclusion of the season determines its inclusion, therefore games which were abandoned, or later expunged are not included.

 Practical examples